Darkpaster/Darkpaster.github.io/src/content/topics/en/society/resource-based-economy.md

 ## Conclusion: The Choice Is Ours

 Humanity possesses creative potential that far exceeds its propensity for destruction.
-We are capable of creating paradise or hell on Earth—the only limitations are those we impose ourselves.
+We are capable of creating paradise or hell on Earth — the only limitations are those we impose ourselves.
 A resource-oriented economy is not a utopia, but a logical evolution of economic relations in the era of technological abundance.

 The transition to a new model is inevitable—the question is only whether it will occur through conscious transformation or through catastrophes and crises.
 Nature does not support species that have lost their usefulness, and our economic system is no exception.
 It's time to replace outdated forms with new ones, more adapted to the reality of a limited planet and limitless human potential.